Front Page Detective

 Front Page Detective is an American crime drama series which aired on the DuMont Television Network on Fridays at 9:30 p.m.
 ET from July 6, 1951, to September 19, 1952, and in October and November 1953.
-The program was then in broadcast syndication for several years thereafter.
+The program was usually syndicated to local stations, but on these two occasions it ran on the DuMont network.

 Synopsis

 Front Page Detective stars Edmund Lowe as David Chase, a newspaper columnist who helps police solve especially difficult mysteries.
 The title derived from a popular true-crime magazine of the same name, and stories were based on material from the magazine.

 Other cast members were Frank Jenks as Lieutenant Rodney, Paula Drew as Sharon Richards, and George Pembroke as Lieutenant Andrews.

 Production

 Jerry Fairbanks was the producer and distributor, and Arnold Wester was the director.
 Gene Levitt and Robert Mitcher were the writers.
 Episodes were filmed in Los Angeles on sound stages, with stock film used for exterior shots.

 Episode status

 UCLA Film and Television Archive has 17 episodes of this series.
 Internet Archive and TV4U also have one episode each.

 Unlike many other programs which aired on DuMont, the series was produced on film by an outside production company.
 A few episodes are available on DVD and online, usually as part of early TV compilations.